Qumulo/filelock/README.md

     This command retrieves the file's attributes, including the lock status, and displays it using `jq`.

-### Troubleshooting
+## Troubleshooting

 The script includes a debug mode, has verbose logging, and you can save the output to a file for further analysis.

-- The debug mode that can be enabled with the `--debug` flag.
+- The debug mode can be enabled with the `--debug` flag.
    - When debug mode is enabled, the script generates detailed log entries that can be useful for troubleshooting.
    - The logging is controlled by Python's `logging` module, which allows for flexible log management.

 - In addition to printing log messages to the console, you can also save the output to a file by using the `--output` option.
    - This is particularly useful if you need to retain logs for audit purposes or further analysis.

+### Common Issues and Resolutions

+1. **Connection Timeouts:**
+   - **Symptom:** The script fails to connect to the Qumulo cluster, and logs indicate a timeout.
+   - **Resolution:** Verify network connectivity between the machine running the script and the Qumulo cluster.
+Ensure that the API host and port in the configuration file are correct.

+2. **Authentication Errors:**
+   - **Symptom:** The script returns authentication errors when trying to log in to the Qumulo cluster.
+   - **Resolution:** Double-check the username and password in the configuration file.
+Ensure that the user has the necessary permissions to perform file locking.

+3. **Unexpected Script Termination:**
+   - **Symptom:** The script stops running unexpectedly or returns an unhandled exception.
+   - **Resolution:** Run the script with the `--debug` flag to capture detailed logs.
+Check the logs for any specific error messages that could indicate the cause.
+Ensure that all required arguments are provided, and the configuration file is correctly set up.

+4. **File Lock Not Effective:**
+   - **Symptom:** Files are not being locked as expected.
+   - **Resolution:** Ensure that either a valid retention period or legal hold is specified.
+If neither is set, the script will log a warning and the lock will not be effective.

+5. **Log File Size Management:**
+   - **Symptom:** The log file specified with the `--output` option grows too large.
+   - **Resolution:** Implement log rotation using tools like `logrotate` on Linux.
+Alternatively, periodically archive and clear the log file manually.

+6. **Performance Degradation with Large Directories:**
+   - **Symptom:** The script runs slowly or uses excessive CPU/memory when monitoring large directories or deeply nested subdirectories.
+   - **Resolution:** Reduce the number of monitored directories if possible, or increase the polling interval using the `--interval` option.
+Consider running the script on a more powerful machine if hardware limitations are causing the slowdown.

+7. **Handling SIGPIPE Errors:**
+   - **Symptom:** The script fails with a BrokenPipeError when running in a piped command sequence.
+   - **Resolution:** The script now handles SIGPIPE signals gracefully.
+If you encounter this issue, ensure that the latest version of the script is being used, which includes the `signal.signal(signal.SIGPIPE, signal.SIG_DFL)` line.

+8. **Missing File or Directory Error:**
+   - **Symptom:** The script logs errors about missing files or directories.
+   - **Resolution:** Verify that the paths specified in the `--directory-path` or `--file-num` options exist and are accessible by the script.

+### Logging and Debugging Tips

+- **Log Levels:** Use `--debug` for maximum verbosity in logs.
+You can also modify the logging level in the script to capture different levels of detail.
+- **Log Analysis:** Regularly review logs for any recurring issues, especially in long-running processes or scripts running as daemons.
+- **Time Synchronization:** Ensure that the system clock on the machine running the script is synchronized with the Qumulo cluster, as discrepancies can cause issues with time-based operations like retention periods.

+By following these troubleshooting steps, you should be able to resolve most issues encountered while using the `qfs_filelock.py` script.

 ## Relevant Links

 - [Watching for File Attribute and Directory Changes Using REST](https://docs.qumulo.com/administrator-guide/watching-file-attribute-directory-changes/rest.html)